 Integration with iubenda

 - As time goes on, some practices might change.
-Therefore this is another topic that might want to be revisited periodically, even more now when it’s all new and unclear.
+Therefore this is a topic that you may want to revisit periodically.

-Privacy Shield forces you to make some decisions and disclosures that will depend from case to case.
+*Privacy Shield forces you to make some decisions and disclosures that will depend on each particular case.

 iubenda integration text

-Since the above constraints shown within the table apply, here’s the full text in case you need to apply any changes, and consequently copy it into the generator as a custom service.
+Since the above constraints shown within the table apply, here’s the full text in case you need to apply any changes/ additions mentioned in the table above, and consequently instead copy it into the generator as a custom service.

-Privacy Shield participation: data transfers from the EU to the United States
+Privacy Shield participation: data transfers from the EU and Switzerland to the United States

 What does this mean for the European User?